 Professor Leo K Cheng

-Leo is a Professor at the Auckland Bioengineering Institute and currently acts as the Associate Director of Resaerch.
+Leo is a Professor at the Auckland Bioengineering Institute and leads research in gastrointestinal motility and electrophysiology.
 He graduated from the University of Auckland with a Bachelor of Engineering in Engineering Science with First Class Honours in 1997 and a PhD in Bioengineering in 2002.

 Research | Current